Intermittent pneumatic compression: Sequential compression devices

 Sequential compression devices (SCD) utilize sleeves with separated areas or pockets of inflation, which works to squeeze on the appendage in a "milking action."
 The most distal areas will initially inflate, and the subsequent pockets will follow in the same manner.

 Sequential calf compression and graduated compression stockings are currently the preferred prophylaxis in neurosurgery for the prevention of DVT and pulmonary embolism, sometimes in combination with low molecular weight heparins or unfractionated heparin.

 Intraoperative SCD-therapy is recommended during prolonged laparoscopic surgery to counter altered venous blood return from the lower extremities and consequent cardiac depression caused by pneumoperitoneum (inflation of the abdomen with carbon dioxide).

+Patient falls

+Some clinicians are hesitant to prescribe SCD therapy because of a perceived increased risk for patient falls.
+A 2011 review of 3,562 hospital falls identified 16 associated with SCD therapy and measured the impacts of each fall.
+It concluded that SCD "is rarely associated with in-hospital patient falls, and SCD-related falls are not more harmful than other types of falls."